Yueleng/daily-english/chp1/The-Man-Behind-the-Yonge-Street-Van-Attack.md

 ### tic

-* *noun*, a sudden and uncontrolled small movement, especially of the face, especially because of a nervous illness
+* *noun*, a sudden and uncontrolled small movement, especially of the face, especially because of a nervous illness.

 ### growling